orottier/authentication-required/readme.md

 Calling `Model::find` will simply yield null if the the rules prevent the object to be seen (as if it did not exist).
 Your application has probably been configured to return a 404 status code in these cases.

 ### Write behaviour (update, create, delete)
-If the rules forbid writing the model, an `AuthorizationRequired\PermissionException`.
+If the rules forbid writing the model, an `AuthorizationRequired\PermissionException` is thrown.
 Specifically: `EditPermissionException`, `CreatePermissionException` and `DeletePermissionException`.
 Your application can convert this into a nice 403 page using the `render` function in `App\Exception`.

 ## Example usage